therkildsen-lab/user-guide/To-dos.md

 **Markdown and scrtipts should be required**

-**seq_id**: This can be the same thing as sample ID or lane ID and it does not matter unless when different libraries were prepared out of the same sample and were run in the same lane.
+**seq_id**: This can be the same thing as sample ID or lane ID and it does not matter except for when different libraries were prepared out of the same sample and were run in the same lane.
 In this case, this seq_id should be used to distinguish these.